cvargas306/react-todo-list-wdd430/README.md

-# React To-Do List
+# React ToDo List

-A simple and interactive **To-Do List** built with **React + Vite**.
+A simple and interactive To-Do List built with React + Vite.

-This project was created as part of the **Web Full-Stack Development** course to practice React fundamentals such as components, props, state, and hooks.
+This project was created as part of the Web Full-Stack Development course to practice React fundamentals such as components, props, state, and hooks.

 ---